Koha-Community/kohadocs/source/acquisitions.rst

       |image1283|

-   -  If no information is imported from the MARC record regarding fund information the 'Default accounting details' tab can be used to apply values related to the accounting.
+   -  If no information is imported in the fund information from the MARC with the :ref:`MarcFieldsToOrder` preference, the 'Default accounting details' tab can be used to apply values related to the accounting.

       |image1284|